 In the context of this Strategy, and the NSW Government's South East and Tablelands Regional Plan, the Canberra Region includes the Australian Capital Territory (ACT) and the surrounding NSW Local Government Areas of Bega Valley, Eurobodalla, Goulburn–Mulwaree, Hilltops, Queanbeyan–Palerang, Snowy Monaro, Upper Lachlan, Yass Valley and Wingecarribee.

-The ACT Government has led the formation of the Canberra Region Joint Organisation (CBRJO) to partner with the NSW Government and these local governments on joint priorities like infrastructure planning and regional economic development opportunities.
+The ACT Government has led the formation of the Canberra Region Joint Organisation (CRJO) to partner with the NSW Government and these local governments on joint priorities like infrastructure planning and regional economic development opportunities.

 Image: Map of the Canberra region.
 Click to view larger version.